dwright37/trope-reports/reports/zephyr-7b-beta.md

 ---

-### T1906: Individuals should be evaluated based on character, not race.
+### T1906: Individuals should be judged on merits, not race.

 |Support|
 |---|